-Be it a cross-training session, a circuit training, or a fitness routine, workout shoes are meant to keep the foot supported for multi-directional movements and protected during high-impact activities.
+Be it a gym workout, a cross-training session, or a fitness class, workout shoes are meant to keep the foot supported for multi-directional movements and protected during high-impact activities.

 Because of their versatile nature, they are also referred to as “cross-training shoes” or “cross-trainers”.

 Workout shoes are characterized by their lightweight demeanor, a breathable upper, a sturdy yet flexible midsole, and a textured outsole.

 - Lightweight.
 On average, workout shoes weigh between 250 and 350 grams per shoe.
 It should be noted that the weight is influenced by the materials and technologies used as well as by the size and width of the model.
 Women’s versions also tend to weigh lighter than the men’s.
 In addition, the weight of minimalist workout shoes can go as low as 150 grams per shoe.